investtools/docker-backup/README.md

 ### Backup model definition

-For each backup defined in schedule.rb you need do write a model file inside the models directory.
+For each backup defined in schedule.rb you need to write a model file inside the models directory.
 For example:

 ```ruby
 # models/database.rb